 Having her murder her own family by mistake in the aborted timeline is also a truly magnificent irony.

 I think Callisto as a goddess could have been in more Hercules episodes.
 This was the first time she was better suited for Hercules rather than Xena and its a shame they didn’t take advantage of it more.
 Callisto, a renegade god who wasn’t part of Olympus could have been a brilliant idea to explore on Hercules.
 I would have loved to have seen more episodes that pitted her and Ares together.
 Their fight on “Armageddon Now” is a definite highlight.
-Its brutal, vicious and nasty.
+Compared to the almost fun brawls between Hercules and Ares we are more used to seeing, this is just so brutal, vicious and nasty.

 Sadly Callisto would not appear on Hercules after this story.
 Though she did make a cameo in the next episode “Yes Virgina the is a Hercules” where she is comically shown to be playing rock scissor papers with Ares.
 Hudson Leick also played a parody of Liz Friedman a writer of the series in this episode as well another episode of series 5.
 Sadly however this proved to be Callisto’s last battle with Hercules.